mmistakes/minimal-mistakes/_posts/2019-06-24-deploy-a-digital-twin-in-6months-for-1MUSD.md

 Your DT will have a model that will return (and plot) the likelihood of X disruptions occuring at Y assets simultaneously over a given time period, factoring exogenous event scenarios, accessible via web and mobile interfaces for your team:

 ```
-def simulate(real_time_state_data(), autonomous_agents(), disrupt_state())
+def simulate(real_time_data(), autonomous_agents(), disrupt())
 	return future_state
 ```

-Where `simulate`  takes a state of the world and returns a future state of the world;`real_time_state_data()` returns real time data feeds and assumptions. `autonomous_agents()` will take the state and return actions for each of the agents in the simulation; and finally `disrupt_state()` will generate disruption scenarios to pass to your simulator.
+Where `simulate` takes a state of the world and returns a future state of the world;`real_time_data()` returns real time data feeds and assumptions; `autonomous_agents()` will take the state and return actions for each of the agents in the simulation; and finally `disrupt()` will generate disruption scenarios to pass to your simulator.

 # 4. Timeline, additional considerations and cost

 ## 4.1 Broad timeline:

-1. In less than 4 weeks, you should aim to have delivered a baseline simulator
+1. In less than 4 weeks, you should aim to have delivered a baseline simulator.
-2. In less than 8 weeks you should have delivered a white paper
+2. In less than 8 weeks you should have delivered a white paper.
-3. In less than 12 weeks, you should have a long term planning
+3. In less than 12 weeks, you should have a command line interface DT for long term planning.
-4. In less than 4 months, you should have a tool that can model disruptions for risk mitigation and operations
+4. In less than 4 months, you should have a DT that can model disruptions for risk mitigation and operations.
-5. In less than 6 months, you should have a Digital Twin that is connected live to your data set, and is continuously deployed and improved on
+5. In less than 6 months, you should have a DT that is connected live to your data set, and is continuously deployed and improved on.

+It may seem academic to write a white paper, but there is a very pragmatic reason for it.
+By forcing your operations research/modelling/data scientist team to write down the math, you ensure that there is one source of truth, you make it easier to communicate the models to non-programmers, and you reduce the chance of bugs.
+The white paper is a cornerstone documentation for the inner functioning of the kernel of your DT.

 ## 4.2 Additional considerations

 1. The software is safe and secure (highest standards) and adopts the best practices for infrastructure as a service.
 2. The DT is a product and needs to be promoted/deployed/adopted by the organization.
 3. In the age of software, building a business is synonymous with building software - you should aim to own all of the intellectual property as it will be a differentiator to your competitor.
-4. Have your team write the math down as a white paper.

-It may seem academic to write a white paper, but there is a very pragmatic reason for it.
-By forcing your operations research/modelling/data scientist team to write down the math, you ensure that there is one source of truth, you make it easier to communicate the models to non-programmers, and you reduce the chance of bugs.
-The white paper is a cornerstone documentation for the inner functioning of the kernel of your DT.

 ## 4.3 Cost

-A rule of thumb for the ratio between the cost for temporary contractors/consultants and full time employees is roughly 2 to 1.
-For short term engagements, it may be as much as 3 to 1, while for longer term engagements it tends toward 1 to 1.
+A rule of thumb for the ratio between the cost for temporary contractors/consultants and full time employees is roughly 2 : 1.
+For short term engagements, it may be as much as 3 : 1, while for longer term engagements it tends toward 1 : 1.
 You should plan to have a team with the following roles:

 1. Product manager / product leader
 2. UX/UI Designer